raml-org/raml-spec/versions/raml-10/raml-10.md

 Person:
   name: "John"
   age: 35
+  note1: "US" # valid
   note2: 123 # not valid as it is not a string
-  note1: "US" # valid as it does not match the pattern
+  note: 123 # valid as it does not match the pattern
 ```

 To force all additional properties to be strings, regardless of their keys, use: